UJhinN/Typing_Attack_Game/README.md

 - [Kivy Examples](https://github.com/kivy/kivy/tree/master/examples)
 - [Kivy Garden](https://github.com/kivy-garden)

-## 🤝 Contributing

-Feel free to use this project as a learning resource or extend it with your own features.
-Some ideas for learning exercises:
-- Add new power-up types
-- Implement different game modes
-- Create custom animations
-- Add multiplayer features
-- Implement new scoring systems

 ## ⚠️ Note

 This project is designed for educational purposes and demonstrates various Kivy features.
 The code is thoroughly commented to explain key concepts and implementation details.

-For questions or suggestions about learning Kivy through this project, please contact the developer.